-Far from the city lights that shimmer about its mouth in downtown Pittsburgh, the Monongahela River arises more than 200 miles to the south among some of the most remote reaches in the Appalachian Mountains.
-Some of its tributaries descend out of forests so old and large that only the most intrepid hunters have seen them.
+PITTSBURGH, Pa. — Far from the city lights that shimmer about its mouth at the Golden Triangle, the Monongahela River rises 200 miles away in some of the most remote reaches in the Appalachian Mountains.

-Given its sources, it's hardly surprising that the river has inspired more than its fair share of lore—including monster lore.
+Many of its tributaries descend from forests so old and large that only the most intrepid hunters have seen them, so it's hardly surprising that the river has inspired more than its fair share of lore—including monster lore.

-Historian Glenn Lough once postulated that tales of monsters that lurked in the Monongahela were first invented by indigenous peoples to frighten Europeans away from their camps and were recycled by settlers to impress new residents.
+Historian Glenn Lough, of Fairmont, West Virginia, once postulated that indigenous peoples first invented tales of monsters that lurked in the Monongahela to frighten Europeans away from their camps, and settlers recycled these tales to impress new residents.

-They were later taken up by the thousands of immigrants who arrived in the valley to work at mines and factories along the river in such places as Fairmont and Morgantown.
+They were later taken up by the thousands of immigrants who arrived in the valley to work at mines and factories along the river in places like Fairmont and Morgantown.

 "The Ogua... was altogether a mythical beast, used first by the Indians as a threat against all white people, then used later by the white people, especially the Indian-traders, soldiers, and early visitors in the western wilderness, to impress the folks back home—easterners who were ever anxious to believe any wild tale concerning things, people, and events that had to do with the land of deepest mysteries—the Monongahela-Ohio Country."

 The tale of the Ogua has never quite died away and has since been joined by the tale of Monongy and the more recently "discovered" Riversville River Monster.

 The tale of the Ogua continues to be one of the most firmly established and long-lived Monongahela legends.
 Lough cited an account of the "uncommon animal" described in the late 1700s by a youth stationed at Fort Harmer, at present-day Marietta, Ohio, in a letter to his parents in Connecticut.